s566466div/my2_bathala/README.md

  Coorg (also known as Kodagu) is a beautiful hill station in the southern part of India.
 It's known for its lush green landscapes, coffee plantations, misty hills, and serene atmosphere.
 Coorg offers a relaxing and refreshing vacation experience, with opportunities for nature walks, **trekking, exploring waterfalls, and enjoying the local culture**.
 It's a popular destination for those seeking a peaceful getaway in the lap of nature.

  ---
- ## activities
+ ## Dishes to try in Coorg

- 1. uno
+ 1. Cakes
- 2. ludo
+ 2. Biryani
- 3. chess
+ 3. meat dishes

  ---
  ![mystat file open](MyStats.md)